 If your services have been purchased through a reseller you must contact the reseller to add new domains for you.
 If you have purchased the services directly you may be using a secondary account that has not been given permission to Manage Domains.
 This User Role would need to be added under Administration > User Management using the primary login.

 Action: If you have been given this role or you are using the primary login and are still unable to access the Add New Domain wizard, please contact us for investigation.

 Please note that email validation is the recommended option to verify domain ownership, as it is much quicker to provision a new domain and does not rely on DNS propagation for TXT record entries.

-This means that the parent domain, ie mydomain.com, is a registered domain to an existing Email Security.Cloud customer.
-As such, yourself, also an Email Security.cloud customer, in order to add the domain sub.mydomain.com, permission by the owner of the parent domain mydomain.com would be required.
+This means that the parent domain (e.g. example.com), is a registered domain to an existing Email Security.cloud customer.
+As an Email Security.cloud customer yourself, you need permission from the owner of the parent domain example.com in order to add the domain sub.example.com to your account.

-This restriction is place for security purposes and to ensure only the legit owner of the domain or someone with strict permission of the owner makes use of the subdomain, understand that generally a subdomain falls under the control of the owner of the parent domain.
+This restriction is in place for security purposes and to ensure only the legit owner of the domain or someone with the strict permission of the owner makes use of the subdomain.
+Generally, a subdomain falls under the control of the owner of the parent domain.

-Create a support case after acquiring required permission, and we'll process the domain on your behalf.
+Action: Create a support case after acquiring the required permission, and we'll process the domain on your behalf.